haicku/starter-app/README.md

 The `depth=1` tells git to only pull down one commit worth of historical data.

-In order to support [Progressive Enhancement](pe), you should create a version that is supported in all browsers, that is the purpose for `branch v0`.
+In order to support [Progressive Enhancement][pe], you should create a version that is supported in all browsers, that is the purpose for `branch v0`.
 To clone this branch, you can use:

 ```bash
 git clone --branch=v0 https://github.com/haicku/starter-app <your-desired-folder>